Information for Accountants

 A beneficiary of a trust is going to provide a Deed of Covenant and Assurance in favour of the trustee.
 The beneficiary’s only asset is its interest in the trust.
 Is this acceptable?

-What does the term associated company mean where that term is used in relation to the giving of a Deed of Covenant?
+What does the term related body corporate mean where that term is used in relation to the giving of a Deed of Covenant?

-- Is related to the licensee within the meaning of section 50 of the Corporations Act 2001; or
+A related body corporate of the licensee is a company that is related to the licensee within the meaning of section 50 of the Corporations Act 2001.

 If more than one person is giving a Deed of Covenant and Assurance in support of a licensee, are separate deeds required or can they all sign the one Deed of Covenant?